Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Conclusion

 \section{Conclusion}

-To reduce the cost of queries using expensive target DNNs, we introduce a method of constructing task-agnostic, trainable indexes for unstructured data. \indname relies on the key property that many queries only require a low dimensional representation of unstructured data records. \sn uses an embedding DNN and target DNN annotated cluster representatives as its index, which allows for more accurate and generalizable proxy scores across a range of query types.
-We theoretical analyze \sn to understand its statistical accuracy.
+To reduce the cost of queries using expensive target labelers, we introduce a method of constructing indexes for unstructured data. \indname relies on the key property that many queries only require access to target labelers outputs, which are often highly redundant. \sn uses an embedding DNN and target labeler annotated cluster representatives as its index, which allows for more accurate and generalizable proxy scores across a range of query types.
+We theoretically analyze \sn to understand its statistical accuracy.
 We show that these indexes can be constructed up to 10$\times$ more efficiently than recent work.
 We further show that they can be used to answer queries up to 24$\times$ more efficiently than recent state-of-the-art.
-We hope that our work serves as a starting point for other indexing and query processing techniques over unstructured data.